15 Small Business Ideas for Teens That Actually Make Money

 • Reviews

-Most people quit too early.
+Most people quit too early, mostly within a couple of months.
 The ones who stick with it usually win.

 10. Reselling Items Online